Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/15/2024</td>
+<td align="center">7/17/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UVG4DV/lloyds-answer">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU82D4J/ocean-dance">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Guided by Jade's will, Lloyd deciphers the spell for teleportation.
-Pushed to the brink, Guisarme<br>unleashes an attack powerful enough to reduce anything to oblivion, the Mortal Dark Sphere.
-At<br>long last, this climactic magic battle comes to a conclusion.</p>
+<p align="center">For cultivation prodigy Wang Ling, defeating a demon king at age 6 is nothing compared<br>to fitting in at highschool.
+And now with supernatural threats on the rise, Wang may<br>have to put his magic studies on hold to save the world!</p>
 </td>
 </tr>
 </table>